 1926

 In 1926, a wandering male walrus was seen near the Shetlands, from where it swam to the south coast of Norway.
-During 11-14 November, it visited Den Helder, Holland, and was photographed (above) by the Dutch biologist R
+During 11-14 November, it visited Den Helder, Holland, and was photographed (above) by the Dutch biologist REDEKE.

 The animal was spotted next near Denmark, but driven away by rifle-shots, as it had been everywhere else.
 It was finally "collected" by the Swedish and is now, probably stuffed, in possesion of the Natural History Museum, Göteborg.